marcelsud/cashmachine/PROBLEM.md

 With the test please delivery:

-- API endpoint(s) to test the code
+- API endpoint(s) to test the code;
-- Tests
+- Tests;
-- any other material you think could be relevant to enrich your test and why
+- any other material you think could be relevant to enrich your test and why.